 About the Project

 This is one of Dorothea Lange's photographs of migrant workers and rural poverty in the Yakima Valley.
 Click to see the full collection.
 Courtesy Library of Congress, Photographs Division, FSA-OWI Collection The Great Depression in Washington State Project is a multimedia web project based at the University of Washington in Seattle.
 It represents a collaboration between faculty, graduate and undergraduate students, and community members.
 Funding for the project has been generously provided by the Simpson Center for the Humanities and the Harry Bridges Center for Labor Studies at the University of Washington.
-This site joins a collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington and directed by Prof. James Gregory.
+This site is part of the Civil Rights and Labor History Consortium of public history projects based at the University of Washington and directed by Prof. James Gregory.

 The Project provides an accessible and teachable resource for exploring the vast changes in Washington State during the Great Depression.
 It also encourages us to think about the relationship between past and current economic crises and the opportunities for history making that can follow.